MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Add-Content.md

 The parentheses ensure that the Get-Content command is complete before the Add-Content command begins.

 You can also copy the content of Weekly.txt to a variable, such as $w, and then use the Value parameter to pass the variable to Add-Content.
-In that case, the command would be "add-content -path monthly.txt -value $w".
+In that case, the command would be "Add-Content -Path monthly.txt -Value $w".

 ### Example 4: Create a new directory and file and copy content